Stewed Sausages and Beans

 Storage

 You can store stewed sausages and beans in a glass container in the refrigerator for 2 or 3 days.
-When reheating them, pour them into a pot and add a little water to slightly dilute the sauce and avoid the beans from burning.
+When reheating, pour them into a pot and add a little water to dilute the sauce slightly and prevent the beans from burning.
 Alternatively, you can reheat everything in the microwave.

 Tips and Variations

-Red wine gives the dish an excellent flavor and an intense color; however, if you prefer, you can replace it with dry white wine.
+Red wine gives the dish a great taste as well as a nice intense color; however, if you prefer, you can replace it with dry white wine.

 Author image